volcano-sh/volcano/docs/design/queue-resource-reservation-design.md

 ##### Lock Strategy
 * schedule relock

-for every 5s or 10s. the worker in the  queueController  will find the best combination nodes for a a queue. and update the queue's locked nodes,and caculate the idle resources on the locked nodes.
+for every 5s or 10s. the worker in the  queueController  will find the best combination nodes for a queue. and update the queue's locked nodes,and caculate the idle resources on the locked nodes.